bensiron/UGTS.Log4NetCleaner/README.md

 # UGTS.Log4NetCleaner
 Provides the SelfCleaningRollingFileAppender log4net class.

-This requires log4net 2.0.8 or higher and any target framework compatible with .NET Standard 1.3 or higher (this means .NET Framework 4.6 or higher, or .NET Core 1.0 or higher, see https://github.com/dotnet/standard/blob/master/docs/versions.md).
+This requires log4net 2.0.8 or higher and any target framework [compatible with .NET Standard 1.3](https://github.com/dotnet/standard/blob/master/docs/versions.md).

 This is released under the MIT license.
 Full details at /license/license.txt.